eftiquar/RPCWorkArea/README.md

 9. Each service is identified via a GUID and its contract is exposed as an interface.

 10. PIMPL idiom can be used to further isolate the clients from inerface implementation.

+11. During my previous job, I had to reverse engineer protobuf, which is used by gRPC under the hood.
+It is a simple structure, a prefix sequence of bytes specifies what type of data follows, the prefix also includes length of the following data.
+Each data type has unique identifier code.
+A string is merely length prefixed reprsentation.
+Maps, lists, and arrays can be represented recursivey.